 Written in C, Mosquitto is certainly among the top choices for an MQTT broker.
 It is lightweight and scalable.
-Some cons, however, would be its lack of support for clustering and multi-thread CPU usage.
-Supports MQTT 3.x and MQTT 5.
+One potential downside of Mosquitto is its lack of support for clustering and multi-thread CPU usage.
+It’s worth noting that Mosquitto is available in both open-source and Pro versions.
+Pro Mosquitto offers MQTT broker and client administration and monitoring, MQTT High Availability, MQTT and REST API access, improved reliability, enhanced security, and professional support.

-EMQ X is a highly scalable broker solution that also boasts high availability and messaging support for as many as 10+ million clients on a single cluster.
+EMQ X is a highly scalable broker solution boasting high availability and messaging support for as many as 10+ million clients on a single cluster.
 It is written in Erlang and the 3.0 version supports MQTT 5.0 with backward compatibility to MQTT 3.x.

 Starting off as a fork of Moquette, Cassandana is a Java solution with MQTT compliancy and support for all major features the protocol can support.